 After that add one cup of water and mix everything well.
 Cook the curry for 2 to 3 minutes on medium flame and the curry will be ready to serve.

-You can add a tbsp or two of tomato puree to the Egg Bhurji, if planning to make a curry.
+You can add a tablespoon or two of tomato puree to the Egg Bhurji, if planning to make a curry.

 If you want, you can also make it on an Iron Tawa.
 Cooking food on a Tawa adds a nice earthy flavor to the dish.